-These keto cranberry crumb bars feature tart cranberries, low carb almond flour shortbread crust, toasted walnuts and dark chocolate chips.
+These keto cranberry crumb bars feature tart cranberries, low carb almond flour shortbread crust, toasted walnuts and sugar free dark chocolate chips.
 They’re all you’ll be able to think about this season.

-Inspiration for a recipe can come from many places… a picture from a magazine or Pinterest, or a Google search on a specific ingredient, it can come from ingredients I have on hand, my desire to a recreate an old favorite or a new twist on a classic, or sometimes it can emerge from an intense craving for a specific taste.
+Inspiration for recipes come from many places… a picture from a magazine, a Google search on an ingredient, from ingredients on hand or my desire to a recreate an old favorite.
+Sometimes inspiration emerges from an intense craving for a specific taste.

-The idea for these Cranberry Walnut Crumb Bars just popped into my brain the other day as I was looking, unsuccessfully, for fresh cranberries at the grocery store.
+The idea for these Keto cranberry crumb bars popped into my brain the other day at the grocery store.
 There was no seeking for inspiration, it just jumped right into my brain… probably because I had a mad craving for cranberries.
-I have been waiting for cranberries for months now because I absolutely adore them.
-Luckily, the frozen cranberries I had in the freezer worked just fine for this recipe, as will fresh.
+I always do this time of year.

 - use the chocolate shortbread base from the Low Carb Chocolate Lasagna recipe

-- add grated chocolate, chocolate chips or spices to the base before adding the cranberry sauce
+- add grated chocolate, sugar free chocolate chips or keto white chocolate chips to the base before adding the cranberry sauce

-- add any of these flavors to the cranberry sauce: vanilla extract, almond extract, orange liqueur, raspberry liqueur, Cassis, brandy, or spiced rum
+- add any of these flavors to the cranberry sauce: vanilla extract, almond extract, orange extract, raspberry flavoring, brandy, or spiced rum

-- top with flaked almonds, flaked coconut, pecans, macadamia nuts, pine nuts, or white chocolate chips
+- top with flaked almonds, flaked coconut, pecans, macadamia nuts, pine nuts, or keto white chocolate chips

-If you are looking to purchase a 9×9 inch square brownie pan, you may consider this pan or this one.
+If you want to purchase a 9×9 inch square brownie pan, try this pan or this one from Amazon.
 They seem to be sturdily constructed and are similar to the pan I purchased 15 years ago from a restaurant supply store.
-It will last me a lifetime.

 - 3/4 cup of the shortbread crust mixture about 1 quarter of the mixture

-- Cranberry Filling: Place all of the ingredients for the cranberry filling into a medium pot and bring up to a boil.
+- Place all of the ingredients for the cranberry filling into a medium pot and bring up to a boil.
 Boil gently for 10-15 minutes until the mixture thickens.
 Let cool.

 - Preheat the oven to 350 and position the rack to the lower third of the oven.

-- Shortbread Crust: While the cranberries are cooking, process the shredded coconut in a coffee grinder until it is fairly finely ground.
+- While the cranberries are cooking, process the shredded coconut in a coffee grinder or a small food processor until finely ground.
 Add all of the dry ingredients for the shortbread crust into a medium bowl.
 Melt the butter and pour it over the dry ingredients.
-Mix with a spatula or fork until the butter is distributed and clumps begin to form.
-Break-up any large crumbs to about the size of large peas.
+Mix with a spatula or fork until the butter is distributed and clumps form.
+Break-up any large crumbs to he size of large peas.
 Remove 3/4 cup of the mixture and set it aside for the crumb topping.

 - Serve: Run a sharp knife around the sides of the pan and lift the whole recipe out of the pan with the parchment.
 It will bend in the middle, it's okay.
-Cut into 16 bars and keep refrigerated.
+Cut into 16 bars.
+Enjoy cold or at room temperature.